erikfredner/litlab/README.md

-# litlab

-documents related to work in the lit lab
+Assorted documents related to projects in the Lab.

 fredner@stanford.edu